flyteorg/flyte/docs/deployment/configuration/performance.rst

 .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/configuration/perf_optimization/propeller-perf-lifecycle-01.png

-The ``Worker`` is the independent, lightweight and idempotent process that interacts with all the components in the Propeller controller to drive executions.
+The ``Worker`` is the independent, lightweight, and idempotent process that interacts with all the components in the Propeller controller to drive executions.
 It's implemented as a ``goroutine``, and illustrated here as a hard-working gopher which:

 1. Pulls from the ``WorkQueue`` and loads what it needs to do the job: the workflow specification (desired state) and the previously recorded execution status.